 I think what he is referring to there is a statistic that heavy drinkers live on average ten years less than a non-drinker or moderate drinker.

 However, to assume that you just live an amazing life and just die in your sleep one night, ten years early is to miss the likely way life will end for a drinker.

 Alcohol is a proven carcinogenic, for example – women who drink have a 50% increased chance of developing breast cancer.

 Men have a vastly increased risk of prostate cancer and so on.
 Since the 1990’s it has no longer been a case that alcohol might cause cancer.

 We now know for certain that alcohol DOES cause cancer.

-Or maybe your liver fails and you spend six month in agony hoping against all the odds to get a liver transplant.
-Eventually there is so much poison in your body you collapse a die.
+Or maybe your liver fails and you spend six months in agony hoping against all the odds to get a liver transplant.
+Eventually, there is so much poison in your body you collapse a die.

 Alcohol kills someone every 90 seconds, it is the second most addictive substance behind heroin.
 It is the ultimate wolf in sheep’s clothes.